wkwan/fluid/README.md

 # Purpose
 To experiment with different techniques for real-time fluid simulation and rendering in Rust/WGSL/Bevy by making a beautiful realistic lake drawing toy.

-Fluid simulation is currently done with a particle-based approach called Smoothed Particle Hydrodynamics (SPH).
+Fluid simulation is done with a particle-based approach called Smoothed Particle Hydrodynamics (SPH).
 Code is heavily based off of https://github.com/SebLague/Fluid-Sim

+2D mode can be enabled in the left menu but development focus is on 3D.

+3D fluid rendering can be toggled between 3 separate pipelines.
+Development focus is on screen space rendering to balance realism with performance, but raymarching (most realistic) and marching cubes (fastest) are both implemented.

 Kanban board: https://github.com/users/wkwan/projects/2